 Before heading to Mecca, many pilgrims visit the city of Medina, where the Prophet Muhammad is buried and where he built his first mosque.

 After spending the night in the massive valley of Mina, the pilgrims head to Mount Arafat, some 20 kilometers (12 miles) east of Mecca, for the pinnacle of the pilgrimage.

-Thousands will also scale a hill called Jabal al-Rahma, or Mountain of Mercy.
-It is here where the Prophet Muhammad delivered his final sermon, calling for equality among mankind and for Muslim unity.
+They scale a hill called Jabal al-Rahma, or Mountain of Mercy.
+It is here where Muhammad delivered his final sermon, calling for equality and for Muslim unity.
 He reminded his followers of women’s rights and that every Muslim life and property is sacred.

 Around sunset, pilgrims head to an area called Muzdalifa, 9 kilometers (5.5 miles) west of Arafat.
 Many walk, while others use buses.
 They spend the night there and pick up pebbles along the way that will be used in a symbolic stoning of the devil back in Mina, where Muslims believe the devil tried to talk Ibrahim out of submitting to God’s will.

 The last three days of the hajj are marked by three events: a final circling of the Kaaba, casting stones in Mina and removing the ihram.
 Men often shave their heads at the end in a sign of renewal.

 The final days of hajj coincide with Eid al-Adha, or the festival of sacrifice, celebrated by Muslims around the world to commemorate Ibrahim’s test of faith.
 During the three-day Eid, Muslims slaughter livestock and distribute the meat to the poor.